Xevro/2122-Applied-Programming/README.md

 ### Solution 1 - Mandelbrot fractal application

-You can find the source code under 'Blok 1/Oplossing 1' and inside the 'installatie package' is a installable package available with a self signed certificate.
+You can find the source code under 'Blok 1/Oplossing blok 1' and inside the 'installatie package' is a installable package available with a self signed certificate.